Imrân Louza: Watford

 On 1 June 2021, Watford completed the signing of Louza from Nantes for a reported fee of €10 million.
 He signed with The Hornets on a five-year deal lasting until 2026.
 On 21 August 2021, Louza made his debut for Watford in a 2-0 loss against Brighton.

 On 8 October 2022, in Louza's third appearance of the season, he opened his account for Watford with an impressive free-kick to equalise in an eventual 3–1 defeat to Blackpool.
 On 19 October 2022, Louza was stretchered off during a 3–0 defeat to Millwall.
 Manager Slaven Bilić would go on to reveal that Louza had fractured his fibula as well as suffering ligament damage, an injury that would rule him out for several months and see him miss the 2022 FIFA World Cup.

 In January 2024, Louza joined Ligue 1 club Lorient on loan until the end of the season, the deal containing a purchase option.

+Panathinaikos

+On 28 August 2026, Louza signed for Super League Greece club Panathinaikos for a fee of around £7 million.